<img height="1" width="1" src="https://www.facebook.com/tr?id=763856411650746&amp;ev=PageView &amp;noscript=1">

 • Audit-Ready

 Automation software helps generate transactions, including invoices, anytime you want.
 It helps you prevent missing documents.
 It can make auditing less tedious.
-Moreso, you can easily find discrepancies, if there are any.
+Moreover, you can easily find discrepancies if there are any.

 Invoice Processing Automation Software

 With automation software, companies can manage accounts payable digitally.
 Accounting teams can focus on more crucial tasks than sorting for missing invoices.
 Its functionality includes standardised coding and automated approval.
-There are dashboards where you can see which suppliers have been paid and not.
+There are dashboards to see which suppliers have been paid and which have not.
 You can see the status of invoices, whether they are for approval or payment.

-Some automation software works directly with ERP platforms and b2b payment software.
+Some automation software works directly with ERP platforms and B2B payment software.
 As such, you can maintain accurate and timely payments.
-Moreso, it expedites financial processes, including AP processes, and improves cash management.
+Moreover, it expedites financial processes, including AP processes, and improves cash management.

 Who will usually approve the payment of suppliers' invoices?